Shuttle only runs every 30 min. on the Hr.

 NOTHING LIKE IT ANYWHERE!

-THE 32ST SONORA CELTIC FAIRE HOSTS THE INTERNATIONAL ULTIMATE JOUSTING CHAMPIONSHIPS!
+THE 32ST SONORA CELTIC FAIRE HOSTS THE INTERNATIONAL ULTIMATE JOUSTING CHAMPIONSHIPS, “KNIGHTS OF MAYHEM” VS. “KNIGHTS OF VALOR”!

-On March 9-11th, 2018, the Gold Rush community of Sonora, California will showcase the sights and sounds of medieval combat.
+On March 8-10th, 2019, the Gold Rush community of Sonora, will showcase the sights and sounds of medieval combat.

-"Organizers Gary & Patrick in Ireland, picking out the finest whiskies for the tasting room.
-It's hard work, but the Celtic Faire staff Is very dedicated to the cause of good whiskey tasting".
+"Organizers Patrick, Gary & Lissa have picked out the finest whiskies for the tasting room.
+It's hard work, but the Celtic Faire staff are very dedicated to good whiskey tasting".

 Since forming in 1988, Tempest has delivered a globally-renowned hybrid of high-energy Folk Rock fusing Irish reels, Scottish ballads, Norwegian influences and other world music elements.
 The last 28 years have seen the San Francisco Bay Area based act release fifteen critically acclaimed CDs and play more than 2,000 gigs.
 It's also enjoyed an evolving line-up that's enabled musicianship and creativity to rise with each new member.